MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### Intelligent site list

 Many users want a high level of control, and we believe that most of them prefer to have many aspects of security feature automatically managed while still offering manual site list management.
 To address this, enhancing your security on the web uses an algorithm that runs locally in the browser.
 It’s also worth noting that site engagement scores are computed on your device and never leave it.
-This means that they are not synced across your devices or sent to Microsoft at any time.
+This means that they're not synced across your devices or sent to Microsoft at any time.

 > [!TIP]
 > Site engagement scores can range from 0 (the user has no relationship with the site) to 100 (the user is heavily engaged with the site).
 You can view your own site engagement scores by going to *edge://site-engagement*.